-Brian Lawlor, 52, is president of local media for The E.W.
+Brian Lawlor, 54, is president of local media for The E.W.
 Scripps Company.
-In addition to the company’s 52 television stations, he also has responsibility for the local digital operations, Scripps local programming initiatives and the five Katz multicast networks.
+In addition to the company’s 61 television stations, he also has responsibility for the local digital and OTT operations as well as Scripps local programming initiatives.

-Since assuming his current role in 2009, Brian has overseen the rapid growth of our broadcasting assets from 10 TV stations in 2009 to our current portfolio which makes Scripps one of the largest independent owner of TV stations in the country.
+Since assuming his current role in 2009, Brian has overseen the rapid growth of the company’s broadcasting assets from 10 TV stations in 2009 to its current portfolio, which makes Scripps one of the largest independent owners of TV stations in the country.

-Brian is currently the chairman of the ABC Board of Governors and a board member of the Broadcasters Foundation of America.
-He serves on the advisory board of the Howard Center for Investigative Journalism at the Walter Cronkite School of Mass Communication at Arizona State University.
-He is the former television board chairman for the National Association of Broadcasters.
-He also previously served as the president and chairman of the NBC Affiliates Board.
+Brian is the immediate past chairman of the ABC Board of Governors and a former president and chairman of the NBC Affiliates Board.
+He also previously served as the television board chairman for the National Association of Broadcasters.
+Currently, he is a board member of the NAB and the Broadcasters Foundation of America.
+Brian serves on the advisory board of the Howard Center for Investigative Journalism at the Walter Cronkite School of Mass Communication at Arizona State University.

 Brian holds a bachelor’s degree from King’s College and an MBA from the University of Miami, Florida.
 In his spare time, he is the father of three and an accomplished triathlete and Ironman.